asgarisepide/ADPLL/README.md

 # Digital loop Filter
 The PID loop filter operates at the divided DCO frequency.
 All operations are performed using five bits of resolution.
-Underflows and overflows are passed to the DCO control for further accumulation and then, the DCO control increases or decreases the output frequency of the oscillator.
+Underflows and overflows are passed to the DCO control for further accumulation, and then, the DCO control increases or decreases the output frequency of the oscillator.
 We have 2 dithering inverters.
 OverflowP and underflowP can turn on or off the dithering inverters.

 ![Loop_Filter](Loop_Filter.png)